br-ashlin/ADSec_Public/References/Logon Types.md

 | NewCredentials                             | 9  | Password                                        | Yes                                                                 | RUNAS /NETWORK                                                                                                                                                             |
 | RemoteInteractive                          | 10 | <p>Password, Smartcard,<br>other</p>            | Yes                                                                 | Remote Desktop (formerly known as "Terminal Services")                                                                                                                     |

-# Column definitions:

-* **Logon type** - The type of logon requested.
-* **#** - The numeric identifier for the logon type that is reported in audit events in the Security event log.
-* **Authenticators accepted** - Indicates which types of authenticators are able to initiate a logon of this type.
-* **Reusable credentials in LSA session** - Indicates whether the logon type results in the LSA session holding credentials, such as plaintext passwords, NT hashes, or Kerberos tickets that could be used to authenticate to other network resources.
-* **Examples** - List of common scenarios in which the logon type is used.